 Congratulations on making the decision to further educate yourself about LASIK!
-We want you to have all the information on this process and know our goal is to help you decrease your dependence on glasses or contact lenses.
+At Anderson and Shapiro Eye Care, we want you to have all the information on this process and know that our goal is to help you decrease your dependence on glasses or contact lenses.

 Anderson and Shapiro Eye Care is a locally-owned private practice.
-We pride ourselves in our commitment to serving others and our continuous strive to be on the cutting edge of technology.
+We pride ourselves in our commitment to serving others and continuously strive to be on the cutting edge of technology.